Yuleii/yulei-thesis-QBSM-kw94/README.md

 * **functions**: contains the code for the project.
 	* **sampling.py** contains functions to generate the input data.
 	* **qoi.py** contains functions to compute the quantity of interest.
-  	* **QBSM.py** contains functions to calculate the quantile-based sensitivity measures by using Monte Carlo methods.
+  	* **QBSM.py** contains functions to calculate the [quantile-based sensitivity measures](https://www.sciencedirect.com/science/article/abs/pii/S0951832016304574) using Monte Carlo methods.
 	* **sobol_indices.py** contains functions to calculated sobol indices for Keane and Wolpin (1994) model.
 It is based on the [SALib](https://salib.readthedocs.io/en/latest/"SALib") library.
    	* **plot** contains scripts for reproducing the figures in the thesis.
 * **tex**: contains the main thesis document.